Jaxonwht/cellsociety/doc/Chat 9_21.md

 Haotian
 >trying to read Oracle's Class class doc still confused. ok i'll evaporate for the next few hours, have fun with reflectionz

+Julia
+>haha ok
+ are all your changes on master?

+Haotian
+>soon
+ also we may have this new convention.
+Since each simulation will different weird variables.
+ Those that largely stay the same such as threshold, we put in SomeRule those that change a lot such as FishEnerge goes to their cell class